 Preserving your vehicle’s wrap from environmental harm helps keep it bright and secure for an extended period.
 Proper upkeep not only maintains the look but also prolongs the vinyl wrap’s durability.
 Here are functional measures to defend against environmental threats:

 - Use shaded areas for parking your car, or apply a car cover when stationed outside.
-Continued exposure to sunlight can cause the vinyl to lose its color.
+Continued exposure to sunlight can cause the vinyl to lose its colour.

 - Frequent cleaning of your car with pre-installation cleaners made for wrapped vehicles is recommended.
 Stay clear of harsh chemicals.